 Van Eck Associates Corporation does not provide tax, legal or accounting advice.
 Investors should discuss their individual circumstances with appropriate professionals before making any decisions.
 This information should not be construed as sales or marketing material or an offer or solicitation for the purchase or sale of any financial instrument, product or service.

-Please note that MUNI NATIONs written by Jim Colby represent his opinions and these opinions may change at any time and from time to time.
-Not intended to be a forecast of future events, a guarantee of future results or investment advice.
+Please note that MUNI NATION is written by Jim Colby and represents his opinions, and these opinions may change at any time and from time to time.
+MUNI NATION is not intended to be a forecast of future events, a guarantee of future results or investment advice.
 Current market conditions may not continue.
 Non-Van Eck Global proprietary information contained herein has been obtained from sources believed to be reliable, but not guaranteed.
 No part of this material may be reproduced in any form, or referred to in any other publication, without express written permission of Van Eck Global. © 2014 Van Eck Securities Corporation.
 MUNI NATION is a trademark of Van Eck Associates Corporation.